rabbitmq/rabbitmq-website/docs/memory.md

 By default, including if the limit hint is not configured, a RabbitMQ node will use about 40% of the available RAM, it raises a memory [alarm](./alarms) and will block all connections that are publishing messages.
-Once the [memory alarm](./alarms) has cleared (e.g. due to the server paging messages to disk or delivering them to clients that consume and [acknowledge the deliveries](./confirms)) normal service resumes.
+Once the [memory alarm](./alarms) has cleared (e.g. due to delivering some messages to clients that consume and [acknowledge the deliveries](./confirms)) normal service resumes.

 :::warning
 The limit does not prevent RabbitMQ nodes